informalr/informalr/README.md

 Richel was here!

 Geert was here as well, 2nd!!
-Willy was also here
+Willy was also here - I can create a branch!!!!